Earth’s magnetic field is overdue a flip. Should we be worried?

 What causes Earth’s magnetic field?

 Magnetic fields are generated by electric charges in motion.
 In a bar magnet, the moving charges are electrons orbiting in atoms.
-In the Earth, they are electrons ferried around by circulating currents of molten iron.
+Inside Earth, they are electrons ferried around by circulating currents of molten iron.

 The details are not well understood.
-But, basically, hot material in Earth’s outer liquid iron core expands, becoming less dense than its surroundings, and therefore rises.
-Cooling and becoming less dense, it should sink back down again.
-But the Earth’s rotation prevents this.
+Basically, hot material in Earth’s outer liquid iron core expands, becoming less dense than its surroundings, and therefore rises.
+Cooling and becoming more dense, it should sink back down again.
+But Earth’s rotation prevents this.

 The two requirements for planetary magnetism are therefore a liquid core and rotation.
 We know this because Venus, though roughly Earth’s size, has essentially no magnetic field.
 The planet has a liquid core but rotates slowly – only once every 243 Earth days.